overture-stack/ego/README.md

 * Single Sign on for microservices
 * User-authentication through Federated Identities such as Google, Facebook, Github (Coming Soon), ORCID (Coming Soon)
 * Uses JWT(Json Web Tokens) for Authorization Tokens
+* Provides ability to create permission lists for users and/or groups on user-defined permission entities
 * Built using well established Frameworks - Spring Boot, Spring Security

 ## Tech Stack